ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 So we can use ec2 as a base level service here  to use as an example for connectivity.

-AWS services has two different classes or types of services which are public services and private services that are running inside the VPC.
+AWS services has two different classes or types of services which are public services and private services.

+Anything inside the VPC is private and it's a domain that you manage and you control that are running inside the VPC.

 Anything outside of the VPC is generally public unless you build a private connection to that service such as s3, DynamoDB, lambda, SQS and s all of